muratgul/OnionWebApi/README.md

 # OnionWebApi

-UnionWebApi is a modular, layered web API project built with **.NET 9** and C# 13, designed for scalable, maintainable, and modern web service development.
+OnionWebApi is a modular, layered web API project built with **.NET 9** and C# 13, designed for scalable, maintainable, and modern web service development.
 The project leverages best practices such as dependency injection, modular service registration, and OpenAPI/Swagger documentation.

 ## Technologies Used